sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 </p>
 </aside>

-The **Natural Language Search** is an AI-powered code search that allows users to input a natural language search query and look for it within their project.
+Cody's **Natural Language Search** is an AI-powered code search that allows users to input a natural language search query and look for it within their project.
 For example, "password hashing" or "connection retries".

 In the left-hand panel, type your queries in the **Search** field, and the search results are displayed.
 You can select one of the search results and verify that the correct file opens in a new tab.
 Natural Language Search works for all Cody users with the ability to search across your entire local codebase from within the IDE.

-## Enable code graph context for context-aware answers (Optional)

-After connecting Cody's extension to Sourcegraph.com, you can optionally use [Code Graph Context](./../core-concepts/code-graph.md) to improve Cody's context of existing code.
-Code Graph Context is only available for public repositories on Sourcegraph.com, which have embeddings.

-You can view the [list of repositories with embeddings here](../embedded-repos.md).
-To add any of these to your dev environment, contact a Sourcegraph team member via [Discord](https://discord.gg/8wJF5EdAyA) to get help with the access and setup.

-To use Cody with code graph on private code, it's recommended to [enable Cody for Enterprise](enable-cody-enterprise.md).

-### Configure Code Graph Context

-The `Cody: Codebase` setting in VS Code enables codebase-aware answers for the Cody extension.
-Enter the repository's name with embeddings, and Cody can provide more accurate and relevant answers to your coding questions based on that repository's content.
-To configure this setting in VS Code:

-- Open the **Cody Extension Settings**
-- Search for the `Cody: Codebase`
-- Enter the repository name
-- For example: `github.com/sourcegraph/sourcegraph` without the `https` protocol

-Learn more about how to:

-- [Configure code graph context for Sourcegraph.com][cody-with-sourcegraph-config-graph]
-- [Configure code graph context for Sourcegraph Enterprise][enable-cody-enterprise-config-graph]

 ## Updating the extension